OpenSextant/Xponents/solr/README.md

 some extra steps, but is relatively well tested.

-0. Build Some Prequisite Libs
+Step 0.
+Build Some Prequisite Libs
 =================================
 The gazetteer build scripts use some Ant, but mainly Python.
 You'll see the Ant script just automates invocation of scripted steps.
 The Python libraries provide a platform to help us add any type of lexicon data to the Solr indexes for tagging.
 These Python libs are used in ./build.sh and in any other scripts such as XTax/examples/jrcnames.py

+And as far as Xponents Java, just build the full project, ```cd ../; mvn install``` Running these steps depends on the current version of Xponents Extraction and Basics.

 From Source:
 ```